-Sacramento Concussion Lawyer
+Roseville Concussion Lawyer

 Sustaining a head and brain injury is a serious matter that can lead to many short- and long-term consequences.
 A concussion is a mild brain injury, and it needs to be taken very seriously because ignoring a concussion can lead to more harm.
 The National Institute of Health reports that more than one million mild brain injuries are documented each year.
 Although there are numerous causes of concussions, they are, unfortunately, often the result of the negligent or intentional actions of another person.
-If you or a loved one has suffered a concussion due to the wrongful behavior of someone else, contact the Sacramento concussion attorneys at Amerio Law Firm today for assistance.
+If you or a loved one has suffered a concussion due to the wrongful behavior of someone else, contact the Roseville concussion attorneys at Amerio Law Firm today for assistance.

 Suffering from a concussion means multiple trips to the doctor, lost time at work, and valuable time away from friends and family.
 Mounting medicals bill combined with time lost at work can create financial stress that will only hinder your healing process.
 At Amerio Law Firm, we understand that money will not undo the harm you have suffered, but we can help ease some of your stress by getting you the compensation you deserve.

 If you or someone you love has suffered a concussion because of the actions of another person, contact the compassionate and experienced lawyers at Amerio Law Firm.
-We have been diligently representing the people of Sacramento for over 10 years.
+We have been diligently representing the people of Roseville for over a decade.
 We have an excellent reputation among our clients and our peers.
 Having won millions of dollars for our clients over the years, you can trust that we won’t stop fighting for you until you get the compensation you deserve.
 Contact us today by calling (916) 419-1111, by filling out a contact form online, or by starting a live chat on our website now.

 Concussion Injuries and Symptoms